nyomr/asset-clustermap/README.md

 1. Clone or download the repository to your local machine, or directly open the notebook in **Google Colab**.
 2. Install the required libraries listed in the **Requirements** section.
 3. Run the `.ipynb` file in your Jupyter Notebook or Google Colab environment.

+## Use Cases
+1. Optimizing the distribution of assets in a portfolio to minimize risk.
+By evaluating correlations between assets, it helps determine which assets should be included or excluded to balance risk.
+2. Assessing how different assets behave in relation to each other, helping to understand potential risks during extreme market conditions.
+This information is crucial for building strategies that minimize risk during volatile periods.
+3. Diversifying assets by evaluating which assets complement each other and which may increase the overall risk of the portfolio.
+Understanding asset relationships helps implement a better diversification strategy.
+4. Analyzing the relationship between different assets (equities, forex, cryptocurrencies, etc.), helping to understand which assets move together or behave differently.
+This analysis helps make better decisions when allocating assets in a portfolio.
+5. Monitoring risk continuously.
+As market conditions change, the correlation between assets also changes, allowing for real-time analysis and adjustments to the portfolio as new data comes in.